-46. Dog Wash
+50. Dog Wash

 Dog washes are a great church fundraising idea for the whole family, Fido included!
 You can hold your church’s dog wash in the parking lot or somewhere with a ton of room for multiple “groomers” to set up shop.

-Charge a small amount for people to come and have their dogs washed for them.
+Charge a small amount for people to come and have their dogs washed.
 Who doesn’t love a freshly pampered poodle?
 Those tufts of fur are irresistibly cute!

 Mission Trip Fundraising Ideas

 52. International Food Day

 Active mission teams are a perfect fit for a bike-a-thon fundraiser.
-Much like a marathon, bike-a-thons are pledge based.
+Much like a marathon, bike-a-thons are pledge-based.
 Donors pledge per mile that the youth group bikes during the fundraising event.

-49. Letter Writing Campaign
+54. Letter Writing Campaign

-A classic mission trip fundraiser: the old-fashioned letter writing campaign.
-It probably goes without saying, but the real key to a successful letter writing campaign is a well-written letter.
+A classic mission trip fundraiser: the old-fashioned letter-writing campaign.
+It probably goes without saying, but the real key to a successful letter-writing campaign is a well-written letter.
 A strong, meaningful message is sure to take your letters to the next level and help your church’s mission team meet its goal in no time.

-50. Charity Car Wash
+55. Charity Car Wash

-You really only need a few members of the church to volunteer to wash the cars, a couple to advertise by the side of the road, and some basic car-cleaning supplies.
+You really only need a few members of the church to volunteer to wash cars, a couple to advertise by the side of the road, and some basic car-cleaning supplies.

-51. Balloon Count
+56. Balloon Count

-52. Create a Cookbook
+57. Create a Cookbook

-53. Smoothie Stand
+58. Smoothie Stand

 A twist on the traditional lemonade stand, a smoothie stand is a fabulous idea for your church’s next mission trip fundraiser.
 Who doesn’t love a fresh fruit smoothie on a hot summer day?

-You can make the smoothies beforehand, or you can make them fresh-to-order by bringing an extension cord and a portable power source to your smoothie stand location.
-Set up on a warm, sunny day when everyone’s out and about on the street (or just outside your church’s doors when service lets out!).
+You can make the smoothies beforehand, or you can make them fresh to order by bringing an extension cord and portable power source to your smoothie stand location.
+Set up on the street on a warm, sunny day when everyone’s out and about—or just outside your church’s doors when service lets out!

-54. Pink Flamingo
+59. Pink Flamingo

 60. Classic Lemonade Stand

 It’s a hot summer day.
 Nothing is quite as refreshing as an ice-cold glass of freshly squeezed lemonade.
 This may seem like an old-fashioned fundraiser, but it’s one that’s withstood the test of time.
 And for good reason!

-56. Pie in the Face
+61. Pie in the Face

 This fundraiser is super simple (some might even say it’s as easy as pie!)—if your pastor is on board with being pied in the face.

 At the beginning of the event, sell as many tickets as church members and Sunday schoolers are willing to buy.
 Those tickets will then go into a drawing bucket.
-A ticket is drawn and the lucky ticket holder gets to run up on stage and throw a whipped cream pie right in the pastor’s face.
+A ticket is drawn, and the lucky ticket holder gets to run up on stage and throw a whipped cream pie right in the pastor’s face.

-57. Travel Raffle
+62. Travel Raffle

-Imagine the buzz you could create if your church hosted a raffle and instead of the the traditional fare, you were giving away airfare!
+Imagine the buzz you could create if your church hosted a raffle, and instead of the traditional fare, you were giving away airfare!
 Before you start planning a true travel raffle, you must first survey your congregation to see if any of them has a connection with any travel agencies or airline companies.

-Your congregation will love a church fundraiser that also allows them to get away for a mini vacation.
+Your congregation will love a church fundraiser that also allows them to get away for a memorable mini-vacation.

 63. Kickball League

 Holiday Church Fundraising Ideas

-59. Easter Egg Hunt
+66. Easter Egg Hunt

 Egg hunts are incredibly simple to set up with the help of a few volunteers.
 Gather your supplies: eggs, treats, baskets, and more.
-On Easter Sunday hide as many eggs as you can throughout the hunting grounds.
-Charge a nominal fee (like $1 or 50¢) for each participant then let them loose to go hunting!
+On Easter Sunday, hide as many eggs as you can throughout the hunting grounds.
+Charge a nominal fee (like $1 or 50¢) for each participant, then let them loose to go hunting!

-60. Angel Festival
+67. Angel Festival

 An angel festival is a fun and exciting way to raise money while allowing your congregation members to dress up and be creative.
 Angel festivals are just like any other festival, except they’re 100% angel-themed.

-61. Ornament Sales
+68. Ornament Sales